 If your data has related features and your mobile workers cannot capture related assets and observations directly without indicating the feature to which they are related, turn on the Show related types option in Field Maps.

 Unable to add attachments

 If mobile workers cannot add attachments, ensure that the layer is configured to support them.
-How you configure this for on the layer depends on when you enable them:
+How you configure this for the layer depends on when you enable attachments:

 - When creating the feature class in ArcGIS Pro—Run the Enable Attachments tool on the feature class.

 - Once the layer is hosted in ArcGIS Online—See Allow attachments for hosted feature layers in ArcGIS Online.

 - Once the layer is hosted in ArcGIS Enterprise—See Allow attachments for hosted feature layers in ArcGIS Enterprise.

 Unable to access related records